tastyigniter/docs/advanced/scheduling-tasks.md

 $schedule->exec('node /home/acme/script.js')->daily();
 ```

-More information on task scheduling can be found on the [Laravel Task Scheduling docs](https://laravel.com/docs/scheduling).
+More information on task scheduling can be found on the <a href="https://laravel.com/docs/scheduling" targer="_blank">Laravel Task Scheduling docs</a>.